US stocks fall as inflation remains stubbornly high

-NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street as investors received another dire readout on inflation.
+NEW YORK (AP) — Technology companies are leading stocks broadly lower on Wall Street in afternoon trading Thursday after investors received another dire readout on inflation.

-Technology stocks were among the biggest weights on the broader market.
-Apple fell 3.6% and Microsoft fell 2.3%.
+Most of the 11 sectors in the S&P 500 were in the red.
+Technology stocks were once again among the biggest weights on the broader market.
+Apple fell 3.8% and chipmaker Nvidia fell 4.6%.
 The tech sector made solid gains during the pandemic amid a broad shift to working and shopping from home, but it has seen sharp declines as inflation worsens and interest rates head higher.

 “The pullback in growth stocks, tech in particular, has been dramatic,” said Brian Price, head of investment management at Commonwealth Financial Network.
 “We have a reckoning, if you will, that maybe we did go too far too fast” with many of those stocks.